• Skip to primary navigation

 Mix crab salad in a bowl.

-The salt is optional - crab meat is usually quite salty, and so is Frank's Hot Sauce.
+The salt is optional - crab meat is usually quite salty, and so are most brands of hot sauce.
 You can mix the salad without the salt, then taste and decide for yourself.

 Can I use canned crabmeat?

 Yes, you can.
 It won't be as good because canned crab meat is a bit fishy (much like canned tuna).
-So if you can, use fresh crab meat.
-When I can't get fresh crab meat, I sometimes use this brand which is quite good for a canned product:
+So, if you can, use fresh crab meat.
+But when I can't get fresh crab meat, I go ahead and use canned crab meat:

 Canned crab meat.